iot-salzburg/gpu-jupyter/README.md

    docker run --gpus all -d -it -p 8848:8888 -v $(pwd)/data:/home/jovyan/work -e GRANT_SUDO=yes -e JUPYTER_ENABLE_LAB=yes --user root cschranz/gpu-jupyter:v1.5_cuda-11.6_ubuntu-20.04_python-only
    ```
    This starts an instance of *GPU-Jupyter* with the tag `v1.5_cuda-11.6_ubuntu-20.04_python-only` at [http://localhost:8848](http://localhost:8848) (port `8848`).
-   The default password is `gpu-jupyter` (previously `asdf`) which should be changed as described [below](#set-password).
-For new installations, you have to access the token, which you can obtain using `docker exec -it [container-name/ID] jupyter server list`.
+   If the image is pulled, you have to specify the jupyter-token that you get from `docker exec -it [container-name/ID] jupyter server list`.
+   After that you can change the password or save the token for your browser.
+   The default password for a build image is `gpu-jupyter` which should be changed as described [below](#change-the-password).
 Additionally, data within the host's `data` directory is shared with the container.

     Note that the following images of GPU-Jupyter are available on [Dockerhub](https://hub.docker.com/r/cschranz/gpu-jupyter):